-2.2 May information on unauthorised medicines be published?
+2.2 May information on unauthorised medicines and/ or off-label information be published?
 If so, in what circumstances?

-As any promotion for unauthorised medicines is prohibited, no publications of a promotional nature are allowed.
-However, it is possible to provide promotional material on such medicines during scientific events if the majority of participants come from outside Austria (section 50b paragraph 2 AMG, see the answer to question 2.1 above).
+As any promotion for unauthorised medicines as well as off-label information is prohibited, no publications of a promotional nature are allowed.
+However, it is possible to provide promotional material on unauthorised medicines or off-label information during scientific events if the majority of participants come from outside Austria (section 50b paragraph 2 AMG, see the answer to question 2.1 above).

-2.3 Is it possible for companies to issue press releases about medicinal products which are not yet authorised?
+2.3 Is it possible for companies to issue press releases about unauthorised medicines and/or off-label information?
 If so, what limitations apply?

 Such press releases will, in general, be covered by the broad definition of "advertising" in section 50 paragraph 1 AMG.
-As none of the exceptions in section 50 paragraph 2 AMG apply, the issuance of a press release on an unauthorised medicine will most likely violate section 50a paragraph 1 AMG.
+As none of the exceptions in section 50 paragraph 2 AMG apply, the issuance of a press release on an unauthorised medicine or containing off-label information will most likely violate section 50a paragraph 1 AMG